jinscript/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Path Planner Details
+All path planning logic is in path_planner.cpp file.

+At a high level, the path planner models a simple finite state machine.
+There are three state variables:
+- state (KEEP_LANE or CHANGE_LANE)
+- target_lane (LEFT or MID or RIGHT)
+- current_lane (LEFT or MID or RIGHT)

+If the state is KEEP_LANE, the state transition function will check if the car should change lane based on if there is a slow car ahead, if it is safe to change to target lane, if the car has stayed on current lane for at least short period of time, etc. If it decides to change lane, it will set target_lane to the lane it is going to change to, and set state as CHANGE_LANE.
+If it decides to keep lane, it will adjust car velocity based on if there is a slow car ahead.

+If the state is CHANGE_LANE, the state transition function will check if the car reaches target lane.
+The state will stay as CHANGE_LANE until the car reaches target lane, which prevents the car changing to a new lane before previous lane changing is done.

+The path planner generates three waypoints in Frenet coordinates and uses spline to interpolate.
+Next set of xy points takes all leftover previous points, and fill up to 50 points in total with points from the spline.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).